nyu-med-ai/pytorch_tutorial/README.md

 # 90-Minute PyTorch Blitz

-A repository for running a basic denoising CNN in PyTorch with examples.
+A repository with an example for training a basic denoising CNN in PyTorch.

 ## Milestones / Goals